hannesdatta/course-dprep/content/docs/course/notes.md

-Evaluation and grading
-Assignments (40%)
-Objective: Learn the methodological skills needed to conduct social media research
-Form: Individual + Team (mixed)
-Time frame: throughout the course
-Weight of your final grade: 40%
-Peer assessment: yes, for team assignments.
-If a student does not submit his/her peer assessment on time, two full grade points will be subtracted from the team grade for that particular student, for all team assignments.
-Passing norm: Not applicable
-If failed: no resit
 Exam (60%)

 Objective: Evaluate your research skills and your understanding of the current literature
 Form: individual (computer exam on-site); should the shutdown at Tilburg University still be active, we will host this exam online
 Time frame: After the course